 CLICK HERE to get driving directions to Great Sand Dunes National Park visitors center.

-From Denver – travel on US-285 for 90 miles until you get to Buena Vista, CO.
+Travel on US-285 for 90 miles until you get to Buena Vista, CO.
 Turn left (south) and continue on US-285/CO-17 for 86.6 miles until you a turn-off for the Great Sand Dunes National Park.
 Travel on Lane 6 N for 16.1 miles until you reach CO-150 N. Take a left (north) on CO-150 for 5.9 miles until you reach the visitors center.
 From the visitors center continue a 1 mile until you see the turnoff for the Great Sand Dunes Parking area.

 Best Time of Day to Shoot